csc-training/high-level-gpu-programming/exercises/sycl-optimization-performance-c2s/sycl3/Readme.md

 }
 ```

-## We can compile this sycl code just as we all the other examples!
+## We can compile this sycl code just as we did with all the other examples!
 ```bash
 filename=$(basename  $1)
 outname=${filename%.*}.x